 Soil treatment with lime (or other chemicals) is typically used to reduce the swelling potential of the upper portion of the pavement subgrade containing moderately plastic soils.
-Lime and water are mixed with the top 6 to 12 inches (or possibly more) of the subgrade and allowed to mellow or cure for a period of time.
+Lime and water are mixed with the top 8 to 12 inches (or possibly more) of the subgrade and allowed to mellow or cure for a period of time.
 After mellowing the soil-lime mixture is compacted to form a strong soil matrix that can improve pavement performance and potentially reduce soil heave.
 However, in highly plastic soils, lime treatment of only the top portion of the expansive subgrade may not provide an acceptable reduction in PVR.
 For a more substantial reduction in PVR, removal and replacement of the high PI soil may be the only method available to reduce the potential vertical rise of the pavement to an acceptable level.
 As stated previously, it must be recognized that partial removal of expansive clay soil only reduces the potential (or risk) of the damage swell can cause to a pavement and does not completely eliminate this risk.

 In addition, capturing water infiltration via French drains, pavement edge drains, or inhibiting water through the use of vertical moisture barriers would reduce the potential for heave since one important component of the heaving mechanism, water, would be reduced.
-Geocomposite membranes, like geogrids, are also another tool available that may help reduce the damage that heaving subgrades cause to flexible pavements and may be considered in addition to or as an alternative to other mitigation techniques.